Published by Jeremy. Last Updated on February 9, 2024.

 - Hidden Harbor – A tiki bar with impressive drinks and themed nights on weekdays.

-- Independent Brewing Company – A local bar serving up many Pittsburgh and regional favorites!
+- Independent Brewing Company – A local bar serving up many Pittsburgh and regional favorites, plus a spectacular international list you'll have a hard time finding anywhere else!

 - Mineo's Pizza House – A local favorite pizza shop.